ruchany13/Ruchan-Notebook/docs/Docker/nginxlb.md

 # Implementation
 Yes, we can start writing a little bit of code, and a config file.
 It’ll be funny:)

 If you are ready, we can start.
 The load balancer separates requests from each server.
 We will create two servers for load balancing.
-Every server includes different index.html file so we can check the system.
-The name of servers app1 and app2.
-And we will create an Nginx file for load balancer configs.
-We will run on Docker with a docker-compose.yml file.
+Every server includes different index.html file so we can check which app is responding.
+The name of servers `app1` and `app2`.
+And we will create an Nginx file for load balancer configuration.
+We will run on Docker with a `docker-compose.yml` file.

- File systems:
+ File system:
 ``` title="Folder Tree"
 --- NginxLB
   +-- docker-compose.yml